-So how do you improve your understanding of product costs?
+So how do you improve your understanding of product costing?

-The first thing to understand is that there are two components to product costs.
-The first component we call direct costs.
-These are costs where its easy to see a direct link between the elements making up the product and the product itself.
+The first component is the direct costs.
+These are costs where it’s easy to see a direct link between the elements making up the product and the product itself.

-The second element we call indirect costs.
+The second element is the indirect costs.
 These usually relate to the general costs of running the business but it’s hard to quantify the link between the cost and the finished product.

-So the first thing Sean has to do is to do put together a recipe, sometimes called a bill of materials, for each product.
-This will set out how much of each raw material is used to make one unit of a product.
+So the first thing Sean has to do is to put together a recipe for each product.
+This is sometimes called a bill of materials.
+It will set out how much of each raw material is used to make one unit of a product.

 When doing this, remember that you may well have to buy more raw material than will end in the product.
 We are likely to have some waste in the process – we may have raw materials getting damaged or going out of date.
 We may have to take product samples for testing or possibly to be given as samples.

-When we are looking to develop a unit cost, we are better to think in terms of a batch – lets say that we want to make 100 sandwiches.
-How much bread, spread, fillings and packaging will we use to make those 100 sandwiches.
+When we are looking to develop a unit cost, we are better to think in terms of a batch.
+Let’s say that we want to make 100 sandwiches.
+How much bread, spread, fillings, and packaging will we use to make those 100 sandwiches?
 Then we cost those materials and divide by 100 to get the costs of a single finished sandwich.
-This has the benefit of averaging out any overs or unders on an individual sandwich.
+This has the benefit of averaging out any overs or under on an individual sandwich.

 There are a few things to remember when doing product costing calculations.
 While we should standardise as much as possible, not every employee will use the exact amount of raw materials.
-We need to allow for this variation also and working with batches does that.
+We need to allow for this variation mostly when working with batches.

-Additionally, we may not sell every item that we make, so we need to allow for the fact that we will have some overproduction.
-What we have to do is identify all the costs of making our batch and then allocating those costs as best we can to the units that are sold.
+Additionally, we may not sell every item that we make.
+Therefore, we need accept the fact that we will have some overproduction.
+We have to identify all the costs of making our batch and then allocate them as best we can to the sold units.

-The first step here is to estimate your indirect costs for a specific period – could be a year or could be a quarter.
+The first step is to estimate your indirect costs for a specific period – could be done annually or quarterly.

-We need to make our best estimate of each of the marketing costs, premises costs, rent of this production unit, labour cost of staff who do provide admin support and deliver, office costs, delivery costs, accounting and legal costs, financing costs etc. This exercises is effectively preparing a budget for the period under review.
+We need to make the best estimate of each of the marketing costs, premises costs, and rent of this production unit.
+Additionally, we should estimate labour cost of staff, office, delivery, accounting, legal and financial processes.
+This is an effective exercise when preparing a budget for the period under review.

 That will give us our total overhead costs.

-Then we need to link the overhead costs to the costs of each individual item.
-There are a number of different ways of doing this.
+We need to link the overhead costs to the costs of each individual item.

-There are a few things to watch out for.
+There are a few things to watch out for when doing this.

-The initial estimate of how many products to be made and sold in a year is important.
+The initial estimate of how many products are to be made and sold in a year.
 Direct costs vary with production quantities but indirect costs tend to be flat or else not vary to the same extent.

-Let’s say you planned on having production quantities that used 100K of direct costs and you also had 80K of indirect costs then you would be expecting to have total costs in the year.
+Let’s say you planned on having production quantities that used 100K of direct costs.
+You also had 80K of indirect costs.
+Therefore, you would be expecting to have total costs of 180K in the year.
 If you are making 100K units then each unit would cost 1.8K.

-However, if you only did 80K units, you would expect your direct costs to be 80K but your indirect costs would still be 80K as they don’t vary in line with production quantities.
+However, if you only did 80K units, your direct costs would be 80K.
+Your indirect costs would still be 80K as they don’t vary in line with production quantities.
 So your total costs to produce 80K units would be 160K giving you a unit cost of 2 each.

 So the initial assumption on production volumes is quite important.

-For any of these approaches you need a good understanding of what is happening in the market place and you need a good understanding of your own product costs.
+For any of these approaches, you need a good understanding of what is happening in the market place and you need a good understanding of your own product costing.

 If you have any questions about this article, feel free to contact me on 086 2323525 or by email at firstname.lastname@example.org.